Dano-Sato/REMO-Library-in-pygame/README.md

 REMO Library is useful wrapper of the pygame library.
 The Library is presented by Dano Sato in RealMono Inc.

+REMO is an abbreviation of RealMono, so it means RealMono Library.

 ---
 ### Features